 While this may be true regarding the composite non-release bindings (that inhibit flex somewhat), this is not true for the ski bindings manufactured by the major ski companies such as Elan, Head/Tyrolia, Salomon, Atomic or Rossignol, for example.
 These release bindings allow the flex of the skiblades (as they do with skis) and many years of research go into the design of these bindings in order to achieve this very purpose.
 This is true whether the bindings are adjustable or custom fitted.

 2) Ski Release Bindings.
 These bindings do release in case of a fall, usually in many directions, to prevent a variety of injuries.
 These ski bindings mount directly onto the skiblades, usually with 8 screws like ski bindings on skis.
 Most release bindings allow for the full flex of the skiblades.
 The major disadvantage is cost, as the many included safety features basically cost more.
-These will tend to weigh slightly more than most other bindings with the exception of the Bomber Bindings, though this isn’t noticeable when riding downhill.
+These will tend to weigh slightly more than most other bindings, though this isn’t noticeable when riding downhill.
 Leashes are not necessary with release bindings as they come with brakes that come down when the bindings come off to hold them in place so they don’t get away from you.
 The major advantage of these is that they make skiblades the safest snowriding tool on the mountain (as compared to skis, snowboards or tele skis).
 The other advantage is that you can just step in and go, whereas the non-release bindings require more time to get on and off (and bending over).

 Release bindings can come in a model that adjusts to many different boot sizes such as the Tyrolia SP100 used in the Head 94 or the Salomon Bindings.
 Adjustable bindings usually use a rail to slide the toe and heel piece easily to fit your ski boots.
 There are also release bindings that are just a toe and heel piece with brake that are fitted exactly to your boot size and don’t adjust.